ceddlyburge/notes-from-talks/software-craftsmanship-2019/seb rose software contracts.md

 length of bolt could be an issue depending on context. (not enough space to tightnen)

-same with bolt with a shank, might not be thick enough to get past the shane.
+same with bolt with a shank, might not be thick enough to get past the shank.

 something implied by the name of the function on an interface (eg add)